 Soft-shell tents fold open like a popup book.
 They hinge open and a series of poles hold the tent up.
 Part of the tent hangs off of the side of your vehicle.
 Soft-shell tents look similar to a ground tent.
 The walls and ceiling are made from soft waterproof tent fabric like canvas or nylon that is attached to the tent base.

 Hard-shell pop-up rooftop tents open vertically.
 Either in a wedge or box shape.
 The roof is made from rigid plastic or fiberglass and the sides are made from waterproof fabric.
 The tent footprint occupies most of the vehicle’s’ roof.
-Both designs have their own pros and cons.

 Soft-Shell Rooftop Tent Pros and Cons

 Soft-shell rooftop tents tend to be a bit roomier inside.
 They fold open and double in size.
 Part of the tent hangs off the side of the vehicle.
 Folding rooftop tents also pack down a bit smaller for transport.
 This leaves more room to haul gear on your roof.
 They also tend to be $500-$1000 cheaper than comparable pop-up models.
 As an added bonus, the overhanging part of the tent creates a small awning that you can use for shade or protection from the elements.
 Most soft-shell rooftop tents also have an annex option if you want more space.

 The main drawback of folding rooftop tents is the setup time.
 They take around 10 minutes to pitch.
 Also, when the tent is folded for storage, it has a taller and boxier profile.
 This is bad for aerodynamics, which reduces fuel economy.
 In addition, most models don’t allow you to store any gear inside while the tent is folded.
 The soft material also tends to blow in the wind, making the tent noisier on windy nights. moisture buildup can also be an issue.

 Hard Shell Rooftop Tent Pros and Cons